-imulated clinical experiences are recorded to be used during debriefing and for educational purposes only.
-No future se of the recording will be made without the student's written permission.
-I understand and agree to abide by the Confidentiality of Information statement.
+Simulated clinical experiences are recorded to be used during debriefing and for educational purposes only.
+No use of the recording will be made without the student's written permission. o future I understand and agree to abide by the Confidentiality of Information statement.
+I understand and agree to be recorded for educational purposes only.
+Both statements must be agreed on in order to partake in the clinical simulation.
+Zeur sunt and a de ugreed en in erder te purante in the trimen amountein

-I understand and agree to abide e by the Confidentiality of Information statemen I understand and agree to be r recorded for educational purposes only.
-Both statements must be agreed on in o order to partake in the clinical simulation. • Print Name: Signature: Date: Used in part by permission of DMACC Nursing Program
+Used in part by permission of DMACC Nursing Program